salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Validate deploy and run Apex tests but don’t save to the org.

-# flags.api.summary

-The API to use for deploying.

 # flags.ignore-errors.summary

 Ignore any errors and don’t roll back deployment.